the-red-feather/thesis/P5/new-intro-notes.md

 what does it mean to design a VPL?
 What does it mean to design a VPL for computational geometry and Computer Graphics (CG)? what does it mean to design a VPL for GIS?
-What does it mean to design a VPL for web-based, cloud-native GIS?
+What does it mean to design a VPL for web-based GIS?

 The 3 principles:
 -